 The pāteke were once widespread throughout New Zealand.
 They are now rare and restricted to Great Barrier Island, coastal valleys of eastern Northland, and several other locations around New Zealand where new populations have been established using translocated birds.

 These sites include several predator free islands, Tawharanui (east of Warkworth), the Coromandel Peninsula, Cape Kidnappers and the Clinton-Arthur Valley in Fiordland.

-- predation by native predators such as pukeko
+- predation (from introduced mammals as well as native predators such as pukeko)

 - road kill

 - dry spring and summer conditions which reduce food abundance

 In combination these factors have a significant negative impact on pāteke.

 Read the Pāteke (Anas chlorotis) recovery plan 2005-2010 (PDF, 243K).
 A new strategy is under development.

 There are four main approaches to recover pāteke nationally:

 - captive breeding and release of birds to form new populations at well managed sites